 Are you thinking about starting a business where you sell your products online?
 If so, then you'll be joining the millions of entrepreneurs who have carved out a niche in the world of e-commerce.

 Like any digital technology or consumer-based purchasing market, e-commerce has evolved over the years.
 As mobile devices became more popular, mobile commerce has become its own market.
-With the rise of sites like Facebook and Pinterest, social media has become an important driver of e-commerce.
-As of 2014, Facebook drove 85 percent of social media-originating sales on e-commerce platform Shopify, according to Paymill.
+With the rise of such sites as Facebook and Pinterest, social media has become an important driver of e-commerce.
+As of 2014, Facebook drove 85 percent of social media-originating sales on e-commerce platform Shopify, per Paymill.

 The changing market represents a vast opportunity for businesses to improve their relevance and expand their market in the online world.
-By 2013, worldwide e-commerce sales reached $1.2 trillion, and U.S. mobile sales reached $38 billion, according to Statista.
-More than 40 percent of Internet users — 1 billion in total — have purchased goods online.
-These figures will continue to climb as mobile and Internet use expand both in the U.S. and in developing markets around the world.
+Researchers predict e-commerce will be 17 percent of U.S. retail sales by 2022, according to Digital Commerce 360.
+The U.S. will spend about $460 billion online in 2017.
+These figures will continue to climb as mobile and internet use expand both in the U.S. and in developing markets around the world.

 Categories of e-commerce